nimroddanielmaayan/chrome-extensions/notes.md

 - It has only a front end (no back end), and the FE stack is: React, Material UI, TS

+- The project uses basic React, TS and MUI, nothing too complex

+- It has a refresher for the Chrome storage API as well (lessons 55 + 56)

 ## Section 7: Project Section (skipped for now, complete this later)

 ## Section 8: Chrome Web Store Publishing